Lifetime ISA guide

 - Will be looking to buy a house that costs less than £450,000

-As the LISA is limited to one per person but not one per property, you and a partner can combine your LISAs to purchase a new property.
+You and a partner can combine your LISAs to purchase a new property together.

 Note that your LISA won't automatically be closed once you purchase a property.
-You can either choose to close it, otherwise you’re free to continue using it to save towards a retirement fund.
+You can either choose to close it or continue using it to save towards a retirement fund.

 Saving for retirement

 If you start out saving for a property but then decide you don’t want to use the LISA cash to buy your first home for whatever reason, you can avoid losing your bonus money by continuing the LISA as a means for saving for retirement.